CBICA/FigureGenerator/README.md

-  -output OUTPUT        Output screenshot file -axisrow AXISROW      Put all axes views across each column and stack images and blends in rows, defaults to False -boundtype BOUNDTYPE  Construct bounding box around specified region; can be 'none, image or mask' -borderpc BORDERPC    Percentage of size to use as border around bounding box (used only when mask and bounded are defined) -v, --version         Show program's version number and exit.
+  -output OUTPUT        Output screenshot file -axisrow AXISROW      Put all axes views across each column and stack images and blends in rows, defaults to False -boundtype BOUNDTYPE  Construct bounding box around specified region; can be 'none, image or mask' -fontsize FONTSIZE    Font size for all text on the figure -borderpc BORDERPC    Percentage of size to use as border around bounding box (used only when mask and bounded are defined) -v, --version         Show program's version number and exit.
 ```